Reservoir and Geoenergy, Master's, 2 years

 Specific admission requirements for the specializations

-The Master Programme in petroleum technologyy has four specializations with specific admission requirements.
+The Master's Programme in Reservoir and Geoenergy has four specializations with specific admission requirements.
 Read more:

 How to apply